JiaweiZhuang/CS205_final_project/README.md

 Given the massive potential of parallelism on GPU, we implemented a parallel version of k-means algorithm using Nvidia CUDA library.
 In our implementation, we parallelize the E-step by distributing the computations of the nearest distance over blocks on "device".
 Also, we use reduction to help check the convergence of clustering (see the "reduce" function).
 For M-step, we decide not to parallelize (parallelize means using reduction in this case), because by including the time for data to tranfer between device and host, which is a huge burden, the parallel version has no outstanding advantages over the serial version of M-step.
 Similar to the OpenMP version, our focus is also on the E-step. [(View our CUDA code)](Parallel_Algorithm/Cuda/kmeans_cdf.cu)

-Generally, we see that the timing and scaling is quite promising when the number of threads per block is less than 32.
-The "other" portion is no doubt the data tranfer between device and host, and it's even a more severe bottleneck than the serial E-step.
-By the way, we can definitely improve this by using better I/O hardware, i.e. using SSD instead of EBS volume for the GPU instance.
+Generally, we see that the timing and scaling is quite promising when the number of threads per block is less than 32, which is also the wrap size.
+The "other" portion is no doubt the data tranfer between device and host, and it's even a more severe bottleneck than the serial M-step.
+By the way, we can definitely improve this by using better I/O hardware, i.e. using SSD instead of EBS volume for the ec2 instance, and optimizing memory access, e.g. using shared memory as possible and coalesce memory operations.
 Also, note that compared to OpenMP/MPI version, the time of E-step using CUDA is sinigicantly shorter.

 <p align="center">
 <img src="Timing_Results/plots/Cuda_scaling.jpg" width="720">